Neural Implicit Action Fields: From Discrete Waypoints to Continuous Functions for Vision-Language-Action Models: Method: Neural Implicit Action Fields

 \subsection{Implicit Manifold Regularization and Dynamics Supervision}

 Our approach unifies kinematic smoothing and dynamics supervision within a single differentiable framework.
 The continuous parameterization $\mathcal{A}(\tau) = \Phi(\tau; \boldsymbol{\theta})$ naturally ensures $C^\infty$ continuity of the action trajectory.
-Furthermore, its intrinsic differentiability allows us to explicitly supervise analytical velocity and acceleration, effectively bridging the gap between geometric smoothness and physical feasibility.
+Its intrinsic differentiability allows us to explicitly supervise analytical velocity and regularize jerk, effectively encouraging consistency between the predicted position function and its derivative profiles.

-\textbf{Implicit Manifold Regularization.} Simulation environments like CALVIN and LIBERO are characterized by simplified physics and position-only control interfaces, where accurate velocity feedback and feedforward impedance mechanisms are unavailable.
+\textbf{Implicit Manifold Regularization.} Simulation environments such as CALVIN and LIBERO are characterized by simplified physics and position-only control interfaces, where accurate velocity feedback and feedforward impedance mechanisms are unavailable.
 We therefore employ a position-only supervision objective:

 where $\mathbf{a}_{gt, k}$ denotes the ground truth action at time step $k$.
-By modeling action chunk as a holistic function manifold and regressing the parameters $\boldsymbol{\theta}$ of the SIREN network that represents the manifold, \methodname{} imposes an intrinsic inductive bias of $C^\infty$ continuity, which strictly enforces temporal coherence.
+By modeling each action chunk as a holistic manifold and regressing the parameters $\boldsymbol{\theta}$ of the SIREN network that represents it, \methodname{} imposes an intrinsic inductive bias of $C^\infty$ continuity, which strictly enforces temporal coherence.
 This parameterization also functions as a potent implicit regularizer, inherently suppressing high-frequency quantization artifacts.

 \textbf{Explicit Dynamics Supervision.} For real-world tasks requiring compliant interaction, supervision on position alone is insufficient.
-We extend the learning objective to explicitly constrain high-order motion profiles.
-Leveraging high-frequency feedback from the robot's FOC drivers, we obtain ground-truth velocity $\mathbf{v}_{gt}$ directly from the internal estimator and derive acceleration $\boldsymbol{\alpha}_{gt}$ via numerical differentiation.
-Exploiting the analytical differentiability of $\Phi$, we formulate the supervision objective as: where $T$ is the duration of a chunk.
+We extend the learning objective to explicitly constrain higher-order motion profiles.
+Leveraging high-frequency feedback from the robot's FOC drivers, we obtain ground-truth velocity $\mathbf{v}_{gt}$ directly from the internal estimator.
+Exploiting the analytical differentiability of $\Phi$, we formulate the supervision objective as:

+where $T$ is the duration of a chunk.
 The scaling factor $2/T$ arises from the changed time scale $\tau \in [-1, 1]$.
+Importantly, position and velocity supervision constrain the same SIREN-parameterized action function from complementary measurements.
+While $\mathcal{L}_{\text{pos}}$ anchors the function value $\Phi(\tau)$, $\mathcal{L}_{\text{vel}}$ anchors its analytical derivative $\frac{2}{T}\nabla_\tau \Phi(\tau)$ using independently measured velocity feedback.
+This shared functional constraint enforces kinematic consistency between position and velocity, and acts as a cross-signal regularizer that discourages the model from fitting inconsistent high-frequency noise in either measurement.

 During inference, the model functions as a high-fidelity reference generator for the impedance control law: